Lenovo Chromebook Flex 5 review: The reasonable choice

 Real-world battery life didn't quite live up to the benchmark.
 The Flex 5 lasted six to seven hours in my typical use, which consists of browsing web pages, watching YouTube, and editing documents in Google Docs, Sheets, and Microsoft Office web apps.

 Overall, the Flex 5's battery performance is acceptable for the price.
-Most laptops under $400 have a smaller battery and some have a larger display, which leads to even less impressive endurance.
+Most laptops under US$400 (AU$650) have a smaller battery and some have a larger display, which leads to even less impressive endurance.
 Need true all-day portability?
 Spend more or buy an iPad.

 Conclusion